ibosoftnet/ground-polys-for-ade/README.md

 # ICAO Ground Poly Textures For Airport Design Editor (ADE)

 ## Preface:
-ICAO (International Civil Aviation Organization) and ACI (Airports Council International) compilant pre-defined aerodrome marking textures for Scruffyduck's Airport Design Editor (ADE) Ground Polygon (GP) editor.
+ICAO (International Civil Aviation Organization) and ACI (Airports Council International) compilant pre-defined aerodrome marking textures for Scruffyduck's Airport Design Editor (ADE) Ground Polygon (GP) editor, for Microsoft Flight Simulator X / Lockheed Martin Prepar3D.
 Also textures can be used for other texturing purposes as well.

 ## Installation and Usage: